Checkout the latest monthly giveaways!

 Bass

-I consider the bass and EP fishing to be at its best during the warmest water temperature months and this is generally January through to March so we’re slowly moving away from this prime setting.
+I consider the bass and EP fishing to be at its best during the warmest water temperature months and we’re slowly moving towards this setting.
 I fished several balmy evenings over the last week locally and was happy to see a lot of surface action but only managed to transition that into a handful of catches using surface lures and sub-surface plastics and vibes.
 I’m still targeting them with a variety of soft plastics, vibes and blades worked slowly but I will solely fish with surface soon.
 Well once that water temp rises a tad.
 Pulling out some favourites like Jackall Micro Tappys, Tiemco Cicada, Storm Gomoku Popper, Shimano BT Bait Bantam, Savage Gear 3D Cicada, Jackall Micro Pompadour and OSP bent minnows and Daiwa Slippery Dogs.
 This form of fishing requires patience, covering ground and looking for visible snags.
 Remember they will be most active at sunrise and sundown when they are actively feeding on bugs on the water surface.

 The bass and EP fishing will only get better and better.
 I’m now part of the VFA Vic Rec Fishers board and am amazed by the numbers and investment in these fish to local and remote waters.
 Our 2023 bass and estuary perch stocking season has finished up with 32 lakes and rivers sharing in 721,000 fingerlings to improve fishing opportunities and bolster wild populations.
 5 million bass and perch have been stocked over the last decade.
 This year included Lake Glenmaggie (50,000) Blue Rock (52,000), Bullen Merri (10,000), Elingamite (10,000), Traralgon Creek (10,000), Mitchell (100,000), Snowy (60,000), Cann (40,000), Timbarra (20,000), Macalister (22,000), Latrobe (20,000), Avon (10,000), Tambo (10,000) and Thomson (5,000), Gippsland Lakes (98,000), Lake Tyers (10,000), Lakers Cutting (15,000), Barwon (45,000), Werribee (20,000), Bemm (10,000), Snowy (10,000), Upper Stony Creek Reservoir ( 24,000), and Devilbend Reservoir ( 9,000 ).